 Energy Data Access & Sharing:

-• New Data Services: designing options to support new capability, resources and processes needed to facilitate greater access and sharing of data, including with trusted bodies under Initial reforms.
+• Data Services: The ESB has consulted on and recommended arrangements for a new Data Services Unit to grow necessary capability, resources and processes needed to safely facilitate greater access and sharing of data.

-• New Energy Data Framework: will design a longer-term fit-for-purpose regulatory framework to support agreed Energy Data Principles and provides ongoing flexible management of emerging data needs and capabilities.
+• New Energy Data Framework: The ESB has recommended that once Initial Reforms are in place, officials review the need for wider data reforms before 2026.
+The Data Strategy proposed that a longer-term fit-for-purpose regulatory framework may be needed further support agreed Energy Data Principles and provide ongoing flexible management of emerging data needs and capabilities.

 Priority data projects:

-Three priority projects for development in 2022 focus on data needs to support effective DER planning and consumer protections
+Three workstreams to address priority data gaps have been well progressed, focusing on data needs to support effective DER planning and consumer protections.

-• Network visibility for market planning: to inform the market in optimising benefits from DER and network assets for all customers
+• Network visibility for market planning: The ESB released a consultation paper proposing requirements for network data to inform the market in optimising benefits from DER and network assets for all customers.
+The AER will consider stakeholder input and undertake trials to inform options to deliver the data.

-Further priority projects will be considered from 2023:
+Further priority projects will be progressed in 2023/24:

 The Data Strategy was developed over 2020/2021.
 Supporting work included:

-• Review of energy data frameworks and international cases studies in data reform
+• Review of energy data frameworks and international case studies in data reform

 Initial Reforms

-The ESB released a consultation paper on Initial Reforms recommended in the Data Strategy.
-These reforms are proposed to unlock benefits for consumers from data in the near-term, through better planning, policy and research.
+The ESB has agreed and released the proposed National Energy Laws Amendment (Data Access) Bill 2023.
+These reforms were recommended in the Data Strategy to unlock benefits for consumers from data in the near-term, through better planning, policy and research.

 Submissions

-The ESB received 23 stakeholder submissions in response to its Data Strategy Initial Reforms consultation paper, including 3 informal or confidential submissionss.
+The ESB received 23 stakeholder submissions in response to its Data Strategy Initial Reforms consultation paper, including three informal or confidential submissionss.
 All public submissions are available below:

 Australian Energy Council